courtiol/judsound/linux/README.md

 I connected a screen and a keyboard to the Pi (required unless the gadget mode is working).

-As I only have a single screen, I connected the HDMI cable to a HDMI video capture dongle, which generates a video flow I read in using Zoom (selecting USB Video as the camera).
+As I only have a single screen, I connected the HDMI cable to a HDMI video capture dongle, which generates a video flow I read in using Kamoso (Zoom works but it has a much poorer resolution and frame).
+I selected USB Video as the camera.

 I put the micro-SD card into the Pi and powered up the Pi.
 In principle it should be possible to connect the Pi to the USB cable only to power it up, but in my case, there is too much gear, so I plug in the electric cable.